tomatsolihull/notes/README.md

 ---

-> **Notes in *Summaries* were not written at-the-time.**
+> **Some notes were not written at-the-time.**
-> They are instead a new summary of key information taken from past assignments and current knowledge
+> They are instead a new summary of key information taken from past assignments and current knowledge.
+They (should (hopefully)) be marked as such.